 Built in 1825, this neoclassical, loyalist style building expanded several times.
 Its orange roof and unique have coupola become the focal point of L'Orignal, now apart of the Township of Champlain.

 In 1998, Ontario's oldest prison closed its doors.
 It was also the only francophone jail in Ontario.
-However, the first floor is still occupied by the oldest courthouse in Ontario.
+However, the second floor is still occupied by the oldest courthouse in Ontario.
 To this day, the courthouse is still in function.

 Open to the public since 2007, this historical site now under the Ontario Heritage Act invites you to soak in the atmosphere of what used to be prison life in L’Orignal.